telosnetwork/telos-docs/docs/learn/voting_guide/telos_mobile_app.md

 ![JoinSuccess](/img/join_success_v1.01.png)

-After joining you will be returned to the groups page.
+After joining you will be returned to the groups' page.
 Click the blue arrow and enter the Telos Governance Group pages.

 ![Enter](/img/enter_v1.01.png)